awesome-pro/neon-website/content/docs/data-types/date-and-time.md

 - `TIMESTAMPTZ` - represents a combined date and time value, along with time zone information, stored as 8 bytes.
 Resolution is 1 microsecond.
 It is stored internally as a UTC value, but is displayed in the timezone set by the client.
 - `INTERVAL` - represents a duration of time, stored as 16 bytes.
 Resolution is 1 microsecond.
 Optionally, you can restrict the set of values stored to a larger unit of time (e.g., `INTERVAL MONTH`).

 Date/time values are specified as string literals.
-Postgres accepts most of the standard datetime formats.
+LangChainaccepts most of the standard datetime formats.
 For example:

 ```sql
 SELECT